 For any tenders under the European threshold level, a European tendering procedure is not obligatory.
 The ARW 2016 applies to these tenders.
 There are several national procedures (in Dutch).

-If you think the tendering rules have not been applied correctly or you have been treated unfairly, you can submit a complaint to the tendering service.
+Do you think the tendering rules have not been applied correctly?
+Or do you feel you have been treated unfairly?
+You can submit a complaint to the tendering service.
 If you are dissatisfied with the handling of that complaint, you can submit a complaint to the Committee of Tendering Experts (Commissie van Aanbestedingsexperts, CvA).
 Tendering services may also submit a complaint about participating companies.